quellus/GDTuber/wiki/Setup.md

 # Image Setup

+## Single Image

-If using the single-image avatar setting, one image must contain the separate avatar visual states either side by side and/or on the top and bottom halves of the image.
+You must check the Single Image to true to use single image.
+One image must contain the separate avatar visual states either side by side and/or on the top and bottom halves of the image.
 If an avatar has a blinking animation, it should take up the bottom half of the image.
 If an avatar has a talking animation, it should take up the right half of the image.

+## Multiple Images

+You must uncheck the Single Image checkbox, it will be multimage by default.
+For each seprate avatar visual state it would be an image.